yugabyte/yugabyte-db/docs/content/preview/develop/quality-of-service/transaction-priority.md

 Currently, transaction priorities work in the following scenarios:

 * Works with YSQL only, not supported for YCQL.
-* Make sense only for [Fail-on-Conflict](../concurrency-control/#fail-on-conflict) concurrency control policy.
+* Only applies for transactions using [Fail-on-Conflict](../concurrency-control/#fail-on-conflict) concurrency control policy.
 * Only conflict resolution is prioritized, not resource consumption as a part.

 ## Examples